ArcelorMittal S.A. (MT) Just Got Our Attention

 Is It Worth Investing in ArcelorMittal S.A.
 (NYSE :MT) Right Now?

 ArcelorMittal S.A.
-(NYSE:MT) scored a price-to-earnings ratio above its average ratio, recording 2.16 x from its present earnings ratio.
+(NYSE:MT) scored a price-to-earnings ratio above its average ratio, recording 2.11 x from its present earnings ratio.
 Plus, the 36-month beta value for MT is at 1.98.
-Opinions of the stock are interesting as 14 analysts out of 18 who provided ratings for ArcelorMittal S.A. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 2 rated it as “hold,” and 0 as “sell.”

 Sponsored

-The average price from analysts is $45.78, which is $20.23 above the current price.
-MT currently public float of 658.27M and currently shorts hold a 1.05% ratio of that float.
-Today, the average trading volume of MT was 4.96M shares.
+MT currently public float of 658.27M and currently shorts hold a 0.94% ratio of that float.
+Today, the average trading volume of MT was 4.56M shares.

 MT’s Market Performance

-MT stocks went down by -11.15% for the week, with a monthly drop of -13.22% and a quarterly performance of -4.65%, while its annual performance rate touched -6.04%.
-The volatility ratio for the week stands at 3.50% while the volatility levels for the past 30 days are set at 2.56% for ArcelorMittal S.A..
-The simple moving average for the period of the last 20 days is -8.38% for MT stocks with a simple moving average of -7.49% for the last 200 days.
+MT stocks went down by -2.37% for the week, with a monthly drop of -9.87% and a quarterly performance of -2.73%, while its annual performance rate touched -4.41%.
+The volatility ratio for the week stands at 3.69% while the volatility levels for the past 30 days are set at 2.92% for ArcelorMittal S.A.
+The simple moving average for the period of the last 20 days is -7.61% for MT stocks with a simple moving average of -9.56% for the last 200 days.

 Analysts’ Opinion of MT